 In training, I ask students, In that colour, how does the person look like he’s feeling?
 We sense that he must be feeling in a way that he doesn’t at all.
 Bright Spring in Light Summer colours can look feeble and frail.
 Like, “Hi, I’m Ted and I’m exhausted.”

 No kidding he’s had trouble getting hired.
 His inner and outer energies come rushing back when he wears what he is.
 Vitality and health can be as simple as choosing a different T-shirt.

 The Dark Winter in Soft Autumn colour announces, “Hi, I’m Ellen and I’m running out of gas.”
 Change your shirt.
 Suddenly, your hair looks clean, more coloured, the skin is tight to the bones, all good.
 Suddenly, people are more interested in giving you money.

 A Dark Autumn wearing Light Spring peach looks like a log cabin painted blossom pink.
 It’s irrational.
 A floating, disconnected head.
 This picture says, I can’t make reasonable decisions about myself.
 How likely am I to make them about you?

 Colour analysis matters.
 Every person should have this information about themselves by the time they are 20.
 Like a social identity.
 Social competence has incalculable value in this world.
 Others decide this about us within about 10 seconds of seeing and greeting.

-She stays with Winter.
-Hair colour that was fresh, natural, and lively gets is run down and washed out against the Winter background, so she tries a few hair colours.
-She tries darker eyeliner.
-But all those bold colours don’t tell the world, “I am audacious and adventurous.” because we can barely register the person at all, nevermind find them daring.
-The person who is meticulous, tolerant, perceptive, precise, and soft-hearted is telling the world,
+Wearing black or bold colours when they are not part of your own colouring don’t tell the world, “I am audacious and adventurous.” because we can barely register the person at all, nevermind find them daring.
+The person who is authentically meticulous, tolerant, perceptive, precise, and soft-hearted is telling the world,